ansys/grantami-bomanalytics/doc/source/api/bom_builder/index.rst

 ===========

-BoM helpers represent a BoM (bill of materials) in Ansys Granta MI 2301 XML BoM format, and they support reading and writing these files.
+BoM helpers represent a BoM (bill of materials) in Ansys Granta MI 23/01 or 24/12 XML BoM format, and they support reading and writing these files.

 The :class:`~ansys.grantami.bomanalytics.bom_types.eco2412.BillOfMaterials` represents the root object in a 24/12 BoM hierarchy and can be used to programmatically generate a BoM.